MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyjob-setnoprogresstimeout.md

 ---
 title: IBackgroundCopyJob SetNoProgressTimeout method
 description: Sets the length of time that Delivery Optimization (DO) tries to transfer the file after a transient error condition occurs.
-If there is progress, the timer is reset. ms.assetid: 'DC86F74F-8429-4D78-B425-CAF19867B05E'
+If there is progress, the timer is reset. ms.assetid: DC86F74F-8429-4D78-B425-CAF19867B05E
+keywords:
+- SetNoProgressTimeout method
+- SetNoProgressTimeout method, IBackgroundCopyJob interface
-keywords: ["SetNoProgressTimeout method", "SetNoProgressTimeout method, IBackgroundCopyJob interface", "IBackgroundCopyJob interface, SetNoProgressTimeout method"]
+- IBackgroundCopyJob interface, SetNoProgressTimeout method
 topic_type:
 - apiref
 api_name: